KikodaCode/kikoda-projen-templates/assets/KikodaOpenSourceProject/README.md

 ## Usage
 <!-- TODO: add Usage & Examples -->

-### Starter Kit
+### CDK Starter Kit

 <!-- TODO: what/why is it, who/when should use it -->

-To use the starter kit as a launching point for a new effort:
+To use the CDK starter kit as a launching point for a new effort:

 * Create a new empty folder to store your code.
 * In the new folder run `npx projen new --from @kikoda/kikoda-projen-templates`